I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 And An actual-size of Single-sided Copper PCB layout.

 Credit circuit by Forrest M. Mims III.
-He is the great Hero(mine) in the electronics world.
+He is a great Hero(mine) in the electronics world.
 This circuit is in The getting started in Electronics.
 I try teaching my children with his books.
 His book is translated into many languages including mine too.
 Thanks very much.

 Last Update